COPPA compliance, CARU compliance, and contextual ads

 Note: For more information on initializing Unity Ads for your project and selecting a provider, refer to the mediation partner documentation.

-In the Monetization dashboard, navigate to your project settings, then the Privacy settings section, and set the Game-level COPPA designation to This app is directed to children under the age of 13, and Is this a Mixed Audience Game? to Yes.
+In the Monetization dashboard, go to your project settings, then the Privacy settings section, and set the Game-level age designation to This app is directed to children, and Is this a Mixed Audience Game? to Yes.

 Third-party mediation platforms

-If you are a third-party mediation provider that wants to support sending user-level COPPA signals to Unity on behalf of developers, reach out to customer support or your managing partner.
+If you are a third-party mediation provider that wants to support sending user-level age-restricted signals to Unity on behalf of developers, reach out to customer support or your managing partner.

 Note: We currently support ironSource, MAX, and AdMob as third-party mediation solutions for user-level age designations.
 For more information on initializing Unity Ads for your project and selecting a provider, refer to the mediation partner documentation.

-From the Project Settings page of the Monetization dashboard, after setting the game-level COPPA designation to be a mixed audience and implementing user-level COPPA designations in your app, you can then track the following from the dashboard:
+From the Project Settings page of the Monetization dashboard, after setting the game-level age designation to be a mixed audience and implementing user-level age designations in your app, you can then track the following:

 - User signal statuses in your app, per platform, if applicable